 Notice that the date/time preview is not available.
 Quick preview is designed just to focus on the contents of this edition.

 The preview app is opened and renders the content of the the slots in this edition.
-In this case we have just one slot containing the "get ready for summer" banner.
+In this case the slot containing the "New trends" banner is shown.
 This is a quick preview, with the edition displayed alongside the published content currently on the website.
-The content from the "spring sale now on" edition is not included in the preview since the edition has been scheduled, but is not yet published.
+The content from the "First look at our range" edition is not included in the preview since the edition has been scheduled, but is not yet published.

 Promote to previewLink copied!

-If we want to preview the edition alongside the other scheduled content, we can "promote" the edition to the preview environment.
+If we want to preview our example unscheduled edition alongside the other scheduled content, we can "promote" the edition to the preview environment.

 Now when we click the "Preview" button, the Date/Time preview is available.
 This is the usual preview feature allowing us to choose a date and time and an app to preview the content.

-The content from our edition is now displayed alongside the scheduled content from the spring sale now on edition, without us needing to schedule it.
+The content from our edition is now displayed alongside the scheduled content from the "First look at our latest range" edition, without us needing to schedule it.

 Updating the previewLink copied!

-If we make a change to the edition, such as adding or deleting slots or the content within them, then if choose Preview again, a message will be displayed telling you that the version of the edition that you promoted to the preview environment is out of date.
+If we make a change to our draft "Latest looks" edition that contains the "New trends" banner, such as adding a slot, and then choose Preview again, a message is displayed telling you that the version of the edition that you promoted to the preview environment is now out of date.